 WVU is accredited by the Higher Learning Commission.

 West Virginia University is fully accredited by the Higher Learning Commission.
-In addition, all academic programs within the School of Dentistry earned full accreditation by the Commission on Dental Accreditation at their site-visit in 2009.
-The School underwent its next site-visit by this specialized accrediting agency in April 2016.
+In addition, all academic programs within the School of Dentistry earned full accreditation by the Commission on Dental Accreditation at their site-visit in 2016.
+The School will undergo its next site visit by this specialized accrediting agency in April of 2023.